-At the beginning of the school year, the school will disseminate information of the school participation in the CEP Program and of free meals to parents via mail, online, and at the school offices.
-Front office school personnel will be trained to educate parents about the program.
-Public media release will be posted online and school offices for parents to view.
-CEP Outreach Parent Letter will be sent during the annual update online via the parent portal to make it easily accessible to parents.
-School will make every effort to promote the CEP Program and availability of free meals.
+At the beginning of the school year, the school will disseminate applications for free and reduced-price meals to parents via mail, online, and at the school offices.
+Front office school personnel will be trained to educate parents about the process and to direct questions to qualified staff.
+Eligibility guidelines will be posted online and school offices for parents to access.
+Free and Reduced Meal Applications will be available during the annual update online via the parent portal to make it easily accessible to parents.